-- i) Assess how adaptive management changes have been reported by the project management and shared with the Project Board. - ii) Assess how well the Project Team and partners undertake and fulfil GCF reporting requirements (i.e. how have they addressed poorly rated APRs, if applicable?) - iii) Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners. - iv) Assess the efficiency, timeliness, and adequacy of reporting requirements
+i) Assess how adaptive management changes have been reported by the project management and shared with the Project Board.

+- ii) Assess how well the Project Team and partners undertake and fulfil GCF reporting requirements (i.e., how have they addressed poorly rated APRs, if applicable?) - iii) Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners.

-5.4.8 Communications:
+5.4.9 Communications:

-- i) Review internal project communication with stakeholders: Is communication regular and effective?
+i) Review internal project communication with stakeholders: Is communication regular and effective?
 Are there key stakeholders left out of communication?
 Are there feedback mechanisms when communication is received?
-Does this communication with stakeholders contribute to their awareness of project outcomes and activities and investment in the sustainability of project results? - ii) Review external project communication: Are proper means of communication established or being established to express the project progress and intended impact to the public (is there a web presence, for example?
-Or did the project implement appropriate outreach and public awareness campaigns?) - iii) For reporting purposes, write one half-page paragraph that summarizes the project's progress towards results in terms of contribution to sustainable development benefits, as well as global environmental benefits.
+Does this communication with stakeholders contribute to their awareness of project outcomes and activities and investment in the sustainability of project results?

+ii) Review external project communication: Are proper means of communication established or being established to express the project progress and intended impact to the public (is there a